NikolaiRadke/Nokolino_diy/howto_compile/README.md

 ### Configuring NOKOlino.ino

 1. Set the avarage talking interval in line 30 (10 for 10 minutes is preset).
+2. Set the volume in line 32.
+25 is recommended for NOKOlino, 22 for NOKOlina.
-2. Are you building NOKOlino on a Breadboard?
+3. Are you building NOKOlino on a Breadboard?
 Set line 34.
-3. Select your voice set in line 37, 38 or 39.
+4. Select your voice set in line 37, 38 or 39.
-4. If you don't want any battery warnings, comment out line 63.
+5. If you don't want any battery warnings, comment out line 63.

 ### Flashing NOKOlino firmware